-Our Lady of Victories School and the Parents and Friends Association have a good relationship with the parent body.
-The strong support from the families and friends of the school who have volunteered their time and money is greatly appreciated as without these volunteers we would not have been able to provide the social and community events that we have in the past.
-This coming year we look forward to the activities of the year which will include:
+Our Lady of Victories strives to build good relationships with the parent body.
+We are confident that these latest changes will enhance the relationships between school, families and the wider community.
+The dedicated support from families and the local community of the school is greatly appreciated as without these volunteers we would not have been able to provide the social and community events that are enjoyed by children and their families each year.